 Continue 1.1 miles further to the end of BLM1064.
 You will find another overlook to the north towards the Pine Valley Mountains.
-This is also the trailhead to the top of Mt.
+This is also the recently restored trailhead to the top of Mt.
 Logan and nearby Hell's Hole, an amphitheater of colorful clay similar to Cedar Breaks National Monument.

 As you head back to CR5, if you want a better view of the Little Springs Cinder Cone take a 1 mile diversion on BLM1029.
 This road wraps around the southern flank of the eruption site.
 At mile 0.8 you can see what geologists call a 'spatter rampart,' similar to a cinder cone but made up of larger lava bombs, comes into clearer view.
 It was ripped in half by the lava flow that came up beneath it.
 Aerial View of the cone and the NW and SE lobes of the lava flow.

 The first mile of BLM1029 is fine for all 4x4s.
 However the road becomes very rough and is only passible for UTVs, Jeeps, and modified short wheel-base 4x4s.
 If you have the right vehicle, BLM1029 is a shortcut to Nampaweap from BLM1044.
 All other 4x4s need to return to CR5 to get to Nampaweap.

 Nampaweap Petroglyph Site and the Southeast Lobe of the Little Springs Lava Flow

 If you took the 1029 and turned around, take the 1044 back north to CR5.
 Reset your odometer to zero and turn east over Mt.
 Trumbull pass.
 At 3.3 miles look for the Nampaweap sign and right turn on BLM1028.
 Travel 1.1 miles to a 4-way intersection and a sign for the Nampaweap parking area on the east side of the road.
 A vault toilet may be installed some time in 2021.
 A 2/3 mile trail down a gradually sloping old roadbed leads to a series of petroglyphs on ancient lava rock.